gopalpaul1/sports-teams/README.md

 This Project [React-Router] is used to move from one to another page.
 Useprams and usahistory functions have been used in [React-Router-Hock].

-# Web-Site link ...Team Tracker...
+# Web-Site link ...Sports Teams...

 Nitlify Link: [https://604a0e01db4a00a9080c14db--amazing-perlman-ba3bc5.netlify.app/](https://604a0e01db4a00a9080c14db--amazing-perlman-ba3bc5.netlify.app/)